houda-tagir/StackOverFlow/README.md

 #now what i need you to do for me
 I want you to act as a prompt engineer and project guide for my AI agent.
-I’ll explain the context of my project, and you'll:
+I’ll explain the context of my project, and you'll help me to corredt my codes or generate code for me to realise this application:

-Ask me 5 or more clarifying questions to fully understand it.

-Based on my answers, generate a prompt that I can give to another AI agent to get useful results (code, analysis, improvements, etc.).

 Project Overview
 My application is a StackOverflow Search Optimizer and Tag Trend Analyzer.